-Our Board of Directors believes that Mr. Galligan's financial expertise, including his several years of experience as chief financial officer and financial consultant of publicly traded and privately held companies, brings financial and accounting knowledge to our Board and qualifies him to serve as one of our directors.
+Our Board of Directors believes that Mr. Narula's financial expertise, including his several years of experience as chief financial officer and comparable financial roles of publicly traded and privately held companies, brings financial and accounting knowledge to our Board and qualifies him to serve as one of our directors.